athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 With this in mind, let's start coding.

 <aside class="blog-post__note">The rest of this article assumes that you have a Github account.
 If you don't, no worries.
 Take a moment and <a class="blog-post__link" href="https://help.github.com/en/articles/signing-up-for-a-new-github-account" target=" _blank" rel="noopener noreferrer">create one for free</a> or just sit back and enjoy the read.
-For those who do want to adventure with me, go through Github's official <a class="blog-post__link" href="https://pages.github.com/" target=" _blank" rel="noopener noreferrer">Github Pages Quickstart</a> for projects and follow it exactly.
+For those who want to adventure with me, go through Github's official <a class="blog-post__link" href="https://pages.github.com/" target=" _blank" rel="noopener noreferrer">Github Pages Quickstart</a> for projects and follow it exactly.
 Note that throughout this post I will have footnotes referencing my live <a class="blog-post__link" href="https://github.com/tkjone/demo-clojurescript-gh-pages" target="_blank" rel="noopener noreferrer">demo project</a> which has each step mirrored by its corresponding
 <a class="blog-post__link" href="https://github.com/tkjone/demo-clojurescript-gh-pages/commits/master" target="_blank" rel="noopener noreferrer">commit</a>.
 Please lean on them if you feel lost at any point</aside>

 Let's start by getting Clojure setup on your local machine.
 To do this, visit the [ClojureScript Quickstart](https://clojurescript.org/guides/quick-start) and follow the instructions there.